kevinalmansa/TLS_Examples/README.md

 # TLS_Examples
 Visual Studio Solution consisting of 2 Projects: TLS_Static and TLS_Dynamic.

-These server as examples of Static and Dynamic Thread Local Storage for code execution prior to main().
+These server as examples of Static and Dynamic Thread Local Storage (TLS) Callback creation.
+This can be used for code execution prior to main().
 Compiled and tested for 32 and 64 bit.
 Tested on Windows 10.

 Note: The callback functions simply spawn a Message Box & output to consol debug information to help understand what is happening in memory.